kuldeepJadhav/steroids/_posts/project_configuration/2013-11-12-config-xml-ios.markdown

 platforms: iOS
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/9-project-configuration/contents/67-ios-app-preferences-in-configiosxml).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/supersonic/guides/architecture/app-config-files/).